 Students with excessive tardies (4) during a semester may result in "make-up" time as assigned by the teacher and a courtesy letter home informing the student's parents of the growing problem.
-An accumulation of two or more tardies for the school year will result in the loss of a perfect attendance record.
+Multiple tardies may be counted as an unexcused absence if they become excessive.